 Have you ever wondered what a Wreck It Ralph ride would look like?
 Well we definitely did!
-And that’s why we’ve created our own version of the ride just for fun.
+And that’s why we’ve created our own version of the ride just for fun just like we did for Coco.

 Whenever we create our own concept art just for fun, we always have to decide what type of ride it will be.
 Will it be a roller coaster, a dark ride, or something else.
 The ride type for a Wreck It Ralph ride was an easy choice, it had to be a type of race car track.
 That’s a huge theme of both movies and without the ability to drive something, guests would probably leave slightly disappointed.
 Recent construction of the Tomorrowland Speedway at the Magic Kingdom gave us inspiration to make our ride.